Sign Up For Our Free Grammar E-Newsletter

 “Please insure and obtain a tracking number as a safeguard.”

-However, if the intent is simply to make sure that a tracking number is obtained, I prefer the word ensure for clarity; however, insure may also be used.
+However, if the intent is simply to make sure that a tracking number is obtained, we prefer the word ensure for clarity; however, insure may also be used.

 Thanks Jane for taking the time to post this.
 I have always had a difficult time with a lot of the English grammar and this helps a bunch.